maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 A description should be given.

 # Definitions

-The definitions of terms used in this IALA Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) at http://www.iala-aism.org/wiki/dictionary and were checked as correct at the time of going to print.
+The definitions of terms used in this document can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) at http://www.iala-aism.org/wiki/dictionary and were checked as correct at the time of going to print.
 Where conflict arises, the IALA Dictionary shall be considered as the authoritative source of definitions used in IALA documents.

 ## Terminology

 Persons producing the Technical Service are invited to add definitions to the following list as appropriate.

 Term | Definition